smatechnologies/ibm-i-agent-docs/docs/message-management/details.md

     :::

 13. Type the Response Cmd (command) to execute if the compare data rule is matched.
 Use function key <**F13=Full CMD**> if the command string is longer than will fit in the (part 1) input field.
-14. Type values for the Compare rules that decide when this response rule should be executed (refer to more information under [Message Management Screens and Windows](../message-management/screens.md#message-management-screens-and-windows)).
+14. Type values for the Compare rules that decide when this response rule should be executed (refer to more information under [Captured Data Response Rules - Work with Response Rules](\events-utilities\captured-data-response-rules.md\#work-with-capture-response-rules).

-    a.
-A simple value set that allows a response rule to always execute is created by setting the Compare Rule to "EQ" (equal) and specifying the Compare Data Lines special value of *ANY.
+    - A simple value set that allows a response rule to always execute is created by setting the Compare Rule to "EQ" (equal) and specifying the Compare Data Lines special value of *ANY.

-    b.
-In the Compare data lines 1-5 field, use function key <**F8**> if the data is longer than will fit into lines 1 to 5, but first type the first 5 lines into this field before pressing <**F8**>.
+    - In the Compare data lines 1-5 field, use function key <**F8**> if the data is longer than will fit into lines 1 to 5, but first type the first 5 lines into this field before pressing <**F8**>.
 The special values of *ANY, *PARM, or "DynVar" may be used.
-(Refer to more information under [Message Management Screens and Windows](../message-management/screens.md#message-management-screens-and-windows)
+(Refer to more information under [Captured Data Response Rules - Work with Response Rules](\events-utilities\captured-data-response-rules.md\#work-with-capture-response-rules).)

 15. The value for the Capture length field (a display-only field near the bottom, right) is supplied automatically once a Capture Identifier and Capture Sequence number have been specified.
 16. Press <**Enter**> to record the new Capture Response Rule record.
 17. The system returns to an updated list of existing Capture Response Rule records.
 18. If the Captured Data Response Rule maintenance was entered by using a function key from a Work with Message Data Capture Definitions record screen, remember to also press **Enter** to complete any pending update of the Message Data Capture Rule.

-#### How Message Data Capture and Response Work
+### How Message Data Capture and Response Work

 As previously explained, the Captured Data Response Rules work the same for Message Data as they do for Operator Replay captured screen data and for SCANSPLF captured report data.
 However, some additional notes are provided in this section to illustrate some strategies that are unique to Message Management.
 One point of focus is on the management of message response by LSAM message management thresholds.